JMalhotra7/CNN-Pre-Initialization-by-Minimalistic-Part-Learning-for-Handwritten-Numeral-Recognition/README.md

 If using this code, please cite our work using :

 	Susan, Seba, and Jatin Malhotra.
-"CNN Pre-Initialization by Minimalistic Part-Learning for Handwritten Numeral Recognition."
-In International Conference on Mining Intelligence and Knowledge Exploration.
+"CNN Pre-initialization by Minimalistic Part-Learning for Handwritten Numeral Recognition."
+In International Conference on Mining Intelligence and Knowledge Exploration, pp. 320-329.
 Springer, Cham, 2019.